DeorbitinGalaxy/slave-bot/README.md

 The permissions can be found in the Discord documentation.
 Basic permissions for read/write are: `3072`.

 * `npm install`
-* `typings install`
 * `npm run tsc:watch`
 * `npm start:watch`

-## Create a plugin (npm install does not work yet)

-* npm init
-* npm install @slave-bot/plugin --save (used for typescript types)
-    + You can omit this step if you're wriing your plugin is JavaScript
-* Write your plugin
-* npm publish